adonisjs/v5-docs/content/guides/fundamentals/deployment.md

 AdonisJS applications are written in TypeScript and must be compiled to JavaScript during deployment.
 You can compile your application directly on the production server or perform the build step in a CI/CD pipeline.

 You can build your [code for production](./typescript-build-process.md#standalone-production-builds) by running the following Ace command.
-The compiled JavaScript output is written to the `build` directory.
+The compiled JavaScript output is written inside the `build` directory.

 ```sh
 node ace build --production